 The thing I don’t like about games is that they have rules.
 As a person that prefers not to walk on preexisting paths, I loathe rules and thus the only games I prefer are the ones without any.

 When flying acrobatics, I’m unlimited except by the limitations of the machine we are flying.
-Its why I love acrobatics, no rules.
-I do have to fly acrobatics with two brains though, in case I really fuck something up.
+It’s why I love acrobatics, no rules.
+I do have to fly acrobatics with two brains aboard though, in case I really fuck something up.
 We wear parachutes should two brains not be enough to stay within the envelope of the air frame.
 So just a few rules that keep us alive and the rest is up to me.
-Fucking love it and the people that allow me to have the freedom to fly upside down.
+Fucking love it and the people that allow me the freedom to fly upside down.

 I’ve found myself in Conway’s games before and my favorite strategy is to make Conway break one of his rules that gives me the game.
 If you are a gamer you really won’t understand what I just said.
 I don’t play games unless the prize is the game itself.